kovax/cristal-webui/README.md

 # cristal-webui
-CRISTAL-iSE Web GUI based on web template and Angular 2
+CRISTAL-iSE Web GUI based on Angular 2 and Twitter Bootstrap